auntyellow/math/desargues.md

 - The straight line passing through two points <img src="https://latex.codecogs.com/gif.latex?(x_1,x_2,x_3)"> and <img src="https://latex.codecogs.com/gif.latex?(x'_1,x'_2,x'_3)"> is <img src="https://latex.codecogs.com/gif.latex?[x_2x'_3-x_3x'_2,x_3x'_1-x_1x'_3,x_1x'_2-x_2x'_1]">.
 - The intersection point of two straight lines <img src="https://latex.codecogs.com/gif.latex?[u_1,u_2,u_3]"> and <img src="https://latex.codecogs.com/gif.latex?[u'_1,u'_2,u'_3]"> is <img src="https://latex.codecogs.com/gif.latex?(u_2u'_3-u_3u'_2,u_3u'_1-u_1u'_3,u_1u'_2-u_2u'_1)">.

-From linear algebra point of view:
+From linear algebra (or vector space) point of view:

 - Two points (straight lines) *A* and *B* are the same point (straight line) if and only if they are they are linear-dependent.
 - Three points (straight lines) *A*, *B* and *C* are collinear (concurrent) if and only if they are linear-dependent (in other words, there exists non-zero *m* and *n* such that <img src="https://latex.codecogs.com/gif.latex?A=mB+nC">, this also means their 3 x 3 determinant is zero).